losh0427/floorplanning_project/README.md

-# VLSI Floorplanning using Simulated Annealing
+# Fixed-Outline Floorplanning with Rectilinear Soft Blocks

 A concise and effective implementation of a floorplanning algorithm for chip design.
 This project finds an optimal placement for a set of circuit blocks to minimize the total chip area and wirelength, utilizing the simulated annealing optimization technique.